-Joseph Hutton, one of the first soil scientists of South Dakota, brought a new concept that not all soil was the same and that different soils required different farming practices to be sustainable.
+Joseph Hutton, one of the first soil scientists of South Dakota, brought a new concept to the state that not all soil was the same and that different soils required different farming practices to be sustainable.
 Since his arrival in 1911, Hutton studied the effects of the farming practices of the day depleted the soil nutrients and caused erosion.
 He predicted the Dustbowl 20 years before.
 For Joseph Hutton, soil became a sacred living entity in which sprang all life.
 He dreamed of a time when man was akin with nature and not the destroyer of it.
 He used any form of communication to promote this idea including poetry, radio, and public speeches t

 Exhibit opening panels.

 This is film is a companion piece to the article “The Life and Death of 470 Acres” also written by Robert Lusk.
 Here we have a Huron, South Dakota newspaper editor and publisher shooting an expensive color motion picture in 1938 The story address the early prosperity of a specific farm followed by drought, depression, dust storm, and a bankruptcy proceeded by a determined conservation effort of complete reclamation and productivity.